-Once the re-keying process is completed, the aforementioned backup directory should be moved off from the Jenkins master to prevent future leakage of the sensitive data.
+Once the re-keying process is completed, the aforementioned backup directory should be moved off from the Jenkins controller file system to prevent future leakage of the sensitive data.

 To really verify that the re-keying process didn’t cause any issues, you’ll have to reboot Jenkins one more time, so that fresh reads will be attempted from disk.

 We apologize for your inconvenience.